Centriole: Centriole duplication

 Before DNA replication, cells contain two centrioles, an older mother centriole, and a younger daughter centriole.
 During cell division, a new centriole grows at the proximal end of both mother and daughter centrioles.
 After duplication, the two centriole pairs (the freshly assembled centriole is now a daughter centriole in each pair) will remain attached to each other orthogonally until mitosis.
 At that point the mother and daughter centrioles separate dependently on an enzyme called separase.

 The two centrioles in the centrosome are tied to one another.
 The mother centriole has radiating appendages at the distal end of its long axis and is attached to its daughter at the proximal end.
 Each daughter cell formed after cell division will inherit one of these pairs.
 Centrioles start duplicating when DNA replicates.

 Origin

-The last common ancestor of all eukaryotes was a ciliated cell with centrioles.
+LECA, the last common ancestor of all eukaryotes was a ciliated cell with centrioles.
 Some lineages of eukaryotes, such as land plants, do not have centrioles except in their motile male gametes.
 Centrioles are completely absent from all cells of conifers and flowering plants, which do not have ciliate or flagellate gametes.

 It is unclear if the last common ancestor had one or two cilia.
-Important genes such as centrins required for centriole growth, are only found in eukaryotes, and not in bacteria or archaea.
+Important genes such as those coding for centrins, required for centriole growth, are only found in eukaryotes, and not in bacteria or archaea.